-It is true that NGOs that protect the environment have great support thanks to Social Media.
+The NGOs that protect the environment have great support thanks to Social Media.
 And this is very good for our oceans.
 Nowadays, the complaints and the social movements seem to be more efficient when they arise from the internet rather than the demonstrations in the streets.
-So, we would like to remind you that any like / share / support... that you give is a good help.
+So, we would like to encourage you to like / share / support... any campaign that you see online, including this one.

 Sadly, many times, the good intentions that we have in the Social Media disappear as soon as we begin our immersion

 Sadly, many times, the good intentions that we have in front of the screen of our telephone or computer disappear as soon as we begin our immersion.
-We like it or not, we all have to accept that many times, we divers damage the oceans.
+We like it or not, we all have to accept that we divers damage the oceans.
 It is very important to understand which are those harming attitudes.
-Today our desire is, if you do not want to actively help, at least that you commit yourself not to worsen the situation.
+Only by getting the majority of divers to understand how important it is to avoid such attitudes, the change would begin to move forward.

 Let's see how:

 1-Nothing happens: This is the worst threat to our oceans.
 The attitude of "nothing happens, it's not that dangerous, it will not be that bad ..."
+This is precisely the attitude that has destroyed our environment.
 You have to understand that no matter how small, each of our actions adds up to all the small actions of millions of divers around the world.
 In both directions.
 If we destroy a little bit each, together we destroy a lot.
 If we protect a little each, together we protect a lot.
 So don't excuse yourself with "nothing happens".
 Don't allow anybody, diver, instructor or guide to excuse himself with the nothing happens.
 Yes, it happens.

 2- Bottom contact is forbidden: In how many of your dives have you seen divers kicking the bottom?
 If you are not able to control your trim or your buoyancy and you are diving over a sensitive bottom, please, stay away from it.
 The amount of corals and other inhabitants of the bottom killed by fins, tanks, knees or hands is scary.
 Of course global warming or dynamite fishing are some of the major reason for the destruction of our corals.
 This doesn't mean that because others do worst is fine if you just do a little bad.

 3- Don't touch: Touching is one of the worst behaviours ever.
-You can kill, let undefended or stress poor beings that the only thing they are trying to do is to survive.
+You can kill, let undefended or stress poor beings.
 Life for them is very hard.
 Every day they must fight for their survival.
 We divers are there to look, not to touch.
 Touching animals or coral can be as damaging in the long term as intentionally killing or catching them.

 4-Don't feed: There was a case of those poor Napoleon Wrasse in the Red Sea that were feed with boiled eggs and started dying of cholesterol.
-Feeding kills fish.
+It's a fact, feeding kills fish.
 It changes fish behaviour and it is harming for the whole ecosystem.
 Think that each fish has a particular and very important role on the delicate ecosystem.
 Please, don't feed the fish, they are not pets.
 You have to realise that you are visiting the wild, not a zoo.

 5-Don't take souvenirs home: Whatever you find underwater is there for a reason.
 Apart of the rubbish, that you can take as much as you want, everything there has a porpoise and you can easily break a survival chain of some animals just by taking a nice shell home.
 Although individually these actions may seem small, if everyone did the same the ramifications would be devastating